microbit-carlos/microbit-bird-activity/docs/activity.md

 Have you tried playing multiple sounds one after another?
 You can make an ever longer cooler sound 📢.

-TODO: Add some of the `micro.Sound.xxx` built in sounds here.
+TODO: Update this example to recreate a `micro.Sound.xxx` built in.

 ```python
 effect_one = audio.SoundEffect(